ZebraDevs/ZEC500-DEV-UG-SampleApp/README.md

   - then clicking on the link "Open Browser on 2nd Display (Chrome-default)" _fails_ to steadily open another webpage on the external display.
 This is the _re-parenting_ browser's feature in action.
   - while clicking on "Open Browser on 2nd Display (Firefox-must be installed)" it usually opens a webpage on the external display

-Other links in that HMTL page cna be used to display the ZEC500 Connection QrCode as an overlay.
+The other links in that HMTL page can be used to display the ZEC500 Connection QrCode as an overlay.